 - A student shall successfully complete a culminating experience (thesis, project and/or comprehensive examination).

-- A student shall submit a Master's Thesis/Project Approval Form, a receipt for the Master's Thesis Fee, and a thesis or project for Digital Commons by the following dates in order to be considered eligible to graduate in the current quarter:
+- A student shall submit a Master's Culminating Experience Approval Form (PDF), a receipt for the Master's Thesis Fee, and a thesis or project for Digital Commons by the following dates in order to be considered eligible to graduate in the current quarter:

 - A student shall complete all of the graduate work in the formal study plan within the seven-year period preceding the date when all the requirements for the degree have been met.